Mandal03Dipika/Gossip_Documentation/Frontend.md

 Actions:

-* User can Accept and Reject the requests
+- User can Accept and Reject the requests

 Features:

-* On Reuqest received will have Buttons to accept and reject
+- On Request received will have Buttons to accept and reject

 #### Search Bar

 Actions

-* When User will tap on search bar Users will show alphabetic search
+- When User will tap on search bar Users will show alphabetic search

 #### Settings